robfatland/nexus/ai/aws.md

     - Includes some light justification verbiage for Anthropic
 - Choose "Do it on your own" rather than as part of an event
     - This leads to a [page describing what must be installed](https://catalog.workshops.aws/building-agentic-workflows/en-US/on_your_own)
-    - The IDE in particular will be VS Code Code-Server
+    - The IDE in particular will be VS Code Server

+Now: Upon subsequent turns of fate I arrived at the following (as-yet-untested) recipe for setting up a VS Code Server instance on an AWS EC2 instance with Q Developer enabled and a few minor whistles and bells.

 ## Build a working environment on EC2 including Q Developer access